richardjana/jtr_bot/README.md

  reading tournament table -> logfile:
  * sort by registration datetime
  * add a note what is going to happen with each event
+ * maybe some old tournaments get in the way of upcoming ones, ... and then fail repeatedly